-Cash and short-term cash deposits as at 31 July 2021 totalled £17,817,121, an increase of £916,453 from the position at 31 July 2020.
+Cash and short-term cash deposits as at 31 July 2022 totalled £19,443,944, an increase of £1,626,823 from the position at 31 July 2021.
 Cash balances continue to reflect the University's strong liquidity position.
-During the year ended 31 July 2021 the University continued with repayments of its 25- year loan facility and made the final payment to the Royal Borough of Greenwich.
+During the year ended 31 July 2022 the University continued with repayments of its 25-year loan facility and entered into an agreement with Salix Finance Ltd in respect of an interest free loan to fund an upgrade to lighting within the University campus.